sdilts/cl-bindgen/README.md

 ### The `mangler` Module

-CL-bindgen uses a set of classes called manglers to translate C names so that they follow lisp naming conventions.
+cl-bindgen uses a set of classes called manglers to translate C names so that they follow lisp naming conventions.
 Each mangler class provides one or more tranformations to a symbol.
 For example, the `UnderscoreMangler` converts underscores (`_`) into dashes